 It may be helpful to keep the morning-after pill on hand in case of another mishap.
 It has a long shelf life — just check the expiration date.

-Plus, always have condoms handy — here’s a size guide — and know the best practices to avoid breakage or slippage.
-Never hesitate to insist on using a condom to keep yourself and your sexual partners safe.
+Plus, always have condoms or other barrier contraception handy — here’s a size guide for condoms and advice on dental dams — and know the best practices to avoid breakage or slippage.
+Never hesitate to insist on using a condom or other types of barrier contraception to keep yourself and your sexual partners safe.

 And here’s more help: We have some excellent text templates you can use to have the STI convo with your future partners.